Age-related macular degeneration

 What to expect

 The medication is delivered into the eye with a very fine 30-31 gauge needle.
 We attempt to make the treatment as comfortable as possible.
-You will be given a series of topical numbing agents ranging from drops to gels based on your degree of discomfort during the treatment.
+You will be given a series of topical numbing agents based on your degree of discomfort during the treatment.
 It is imperative to create a safe sterile injection site on your eye to minimize the risk of infection (endophthalmitis risk 1 in 10,000).
-Your Physician will place a small eyelid holder (speculum) in our eye to hold your eyelids open and off the surface of your eye.
+Your Physician will place a small eyelid holder (speculum) in your eye to hold your eyelids open and off the surface of your eye.
 We ask no one to talk during the treatment so as to minimize any possible aerosol contaminant in the air.
 Several drops of a sterilizing agent (betadine) will be placed on your eye.
 This drop can sometimes burn but only for 10-20 seconds.
 The technician assisting will sometimes stabilize your head as you receive the injection so as to minimize the chance of head motion during the treatment.
 After the injection your eye will be rinsed with sterile saline and more topical numbing drops to remove any residual betadine.
 Preservative free lubricating tear drops are recommended frequently immediately following your treatment.
 We ask you to call the office if you are experiencing any symptoms of pain, vision loss, extra redness, or light sensitivity.